A LITTLE ABOUT WHAT WE DO

 Anaïs is a Legal Analyst who re-joined the team in October 2018, following a six month internship.
 She is a lawyer from France with a Master’s degree in Business Law from Université Panthéon-Assas, Paris II, and has been admitted to the Paris Bar.
 Anaïs provides both legal and consultation assistance on engagements at Tuia Group.
 She also brings a year of internship experience in French law firms.

-Solicitor / Consultant
+Senior Solicitor / Consultant

 Jen Deben